Polymarket Tax Guide 2026: How to Pay Less Tax on FIFA Wins

 - Posting collateral on an open position (the position remains yours)

-What Are The Four Tax Frameworks That Could Apply To Polymarket?
+What Tax Frameworks Apply To Polymarket?

-Framework 2: Capital Asset (Form 8949 / Schedule D)
+Capital Asset Treatment (Form 8949 and Schedule D)

-Where The IRS Stands
+Where The IRS Stands Currently on Polymarket

 The IRS has not issued a Revenue Ruling, Private Letter Ruling, or FAQ resolving the Polymarket tax classification question.
 Most CPAs filing Polymarket positions for clients in 2026 are making a judgment call between §1256 (where the platform is a DCM) and the capital asset framework.
 Gambling treatment is generally reserved for traders whose activity pattern looks more like wagering than investing.